fabacab/multisite-directory/readme.txt

 == Description ==

-Multisite Directory provides a customizable Network-wide site directory for WordPress Multisite installations from the Network's main site.
+Multisite Directory provides a customizable Network-wide site directory for WordPress Multisite installations.
 You can categorize subsites in your Network, add full-length descriptions and featured images to them, and more.
 Theme developers can customize the look and feel of the site directory using all the tools they're already familiar with.
+Blog authors can use a highly-configurable shortcode (`[site-directory]`) to display

 Each time a new site or blog is added to your Network, a corresponding entry in the site directory is added, too.
+The directory is managed from the Network's main site, but most changes to the subsites (other blogs) automatically update the directory.
+Many parts of a given site's appearance in the directory can be modified without affecting the site itself.
+This means a Super Admin can use a custom site logo, tagline, and so on in the directory itself, without changing the site's *actual* logo, tagline, and so on.

 Site directory entries are implemented as a hierarchical custom post type in the main site.
-These pages can be categorized with a custom "subsite category" taxonomy.
-This combination allows maximum flexibility while providing the tightest integration with existing WordPress core features, without any custom tables or unexpected side effects.
+These pages can be categorized with a custom `subsite_category` taxonomy.
+We've found that this combination allows maximum flexibility while providing the tightest integration with existing WordPress core features.
+As a result, no new tables are added to your install, and no side effects are introduced.
+It Just Works.(TM)

+**Quickstart guide**

+After [installing](https://wordpress.org/plugins/multisite-directory/installation/) the plugin, you'll want to:

+1. As a Super Admin, go to My Sites &rarr; Network Admin &rarr Sites.
+Notice the new "Categories" link on the sidebar.
+1. Create some categories!
+If the category relates to a location (maybe it's a site for a regional chapter of your organization?), be sure to click the map to geotag it.
+1. Click on "Sites," immediately above "Categories."
+These pages are the individual directory entries, *not* the blogs.
+Categorize these pages as you would regular WordPress Pages to organize your Site Directory.
+1. Go any site's Appearance &rarr; Widgets screen, and add a "Network Directory Widget" to a widget area.
+1. If you've geotagged some of your Site Categories, choose "Display as list" from the widget options.
+(Otherwise, leave it on "Display as list.")
+1. Click *Save*, view your blog, and enjoy your new Site Directory!

+Check out the [Screenshots](https://wordpress.org/plugins/multisite-directory/screenshots/) for a few examples.

 == Installation ==